Valkoisten Voitonparaati: Legacy

 The 16 May was celebrated as the Flag Day of the Finnish Defence Forces until 1942.
 An annual parade was organized on that day until the Second World War broke out in 1939.
 On his 75th birthday in 1942, Mannerheim's birthday (4 June) was declared as Flag Day by the National government, shifting the celebrations from 16 May to 4 June.
-This declaration was part of the celebrations that also saw the decision to grant Mannerheim the title of Marshal of Finland as well as the visit of German leader Adolf Hitler at Immola Airfield.
+This declaration was part of the celebrations that also saw the decision to grant Mannerheim the title of Marshal of Finland.
 Today, Flag Day continues to be an official military holiday and is celebrated with parades and award ceremonies.
 16 May is informally celebrated by the population as a commemoration of the end of the war while the third Sunday in May is officially recognized as the Commemoration Day of Fallen Soldiers.
 This holiday sometimes falls in the same week as 16 May and on that date itself.